datopian/playbook/guide/README.md

         -   *Account* - Please select the account that you have been working on, ex: Viderum Core Business (If you have worked for different functions, please make different lines with the correct account and the clear description in the description box.)
         -   *Unit Price* \- The amount you are getting paid
-        -   * Tax rate*\- choose - 0% Tax on purchases
+        -   *Tax rate*\- choose - 0% Tax on purchases
-        -   *Project* - Scroll down to the one specific project where you spend the majorty of your time working on (**Please always remember to add project.**)
+        -   *Project* - Scroll down to the one specific project where you spend the majorty of your time working on _(**Please always remember to add project.**)_
         -   Double check you get the ***correct currency***
         -   Add ‘Tax Exclusive’ in the *Amounts Are* column

+### Company Expenses

-    - If you had any **company expenses** to be reimbursed for;
+If you have any company expenses to be reimbursed for:

-        - Attach a copy of the receipt (expense) by clicking on the A4 paper next to Reference.
+ * Attach a copy of the receipt (expense) by clicking on the A4 paper next to Reference.
 (Make sure amount, date, merchant are readable)
-        - Repeat above procedure but in Description you clearly specify what the expense was for and for what purpose.
+* Please put a description for each invoice.
-        - When travelling for work: If  you have expenses in different currencies for that month, convert the expense in XE.com into the currency you are paid in.
-Add a new line for separate currencies.
-EG. a bus ticket, two metro tickets and lunch in GBP can be on one line but make a new line for bus ticket and train in euros converted to GBP.
+* When travelling for work: If you have expenses in different currencies for that month, convert the expense in XE.com into the currency you are paid in.
+ *   Add a new line for separate currencies.
+EG: If you are paid in GBP; a metro ticket and lunch in GBP can be on one line and make a new line for bus ticket and train in Euros converted GBP.

--   No matter if you are **based in UK** or **based outside UK**, please remember to specify in the ‘Tax Rate’ box; Tax Exclusive (we are all self-employed)**
+*  Please remember to specify in the ‘Tax Rate’ box ie *Amounts are*; **Tax Exclusive** and Tax rate as **Tax on Purchases 0%** (we are all self-employed)

 ### Finance / Office Team ONLY

 See [Accounting & Finances Guide](https://docs.google.com/document/d/1rSLj081NKkWPkR0Ys3ZVTy0tkFEr3pcJ-W86ajhchbg/edit#heading=h.qy0fklx1v9sk)
 See [Step-by-step Induction for new team member](https://docs.google.com/document/d/1vlNYR-kGvOWFd2VRuR9qi0Cp8Q1i22A9Ct3uGAPNjOs/edit?usp=drive_web&ouid=107379996189258597736)

 ## Planning and the Sprint Cycle